hyperledger-labs/private-data-objects/ccf_transaction_processor/README.md

 2) PDO_INSTALL_ROOT : CCF will be installed at PDO_INSTALL_ROOT/opt/pdo/ccf/.

-3) PDO_HOME : `export PDO_HOME=${PDO_INSTALL_ROOT}/opt/pdo/`.

-4) HOSTNAME : CCF's first node will be deployed at HOSTNAME:6006.
-One can simply set HOSTNAME to be the ip address of the VM that can be used to ping the VM from other machines.
+3) HOSTNAME : CCF's first node will be deployed at HOSTNAME:6600.
+One can simply set HOSTNAME to be the `ip-address` of the VM that can be used to ping the VM from other machines.
 For local testing, set HOSTNAME to `127.0.0.1`.

-5) PDO_ENCLAVE_CODE_SIGN_PEM : The PDO TP enclave app will be signed by the RSA private key who location is pointed to by this env variable.
+4) PDO_ENCLAVE_CODE_SIGN_PEM : The PDO TP enclave app will be signed by the RSA private key who location is pointed to by this env variable.
 Note that this is the same key that will be used to sign the pdo contract enclaves.

+5) `source ${PDO_SOURCE_ROOT}/build/common-config.sh` to define some of the dependent env variables (such as PDO_HOME)

+IMPORTANT: When installing CCF and PDO on the same VM for local testing, please install PDO first and then CCF.
+See [PDO docs](../docs) for detailed instructions on installing PDO.

 ## Get CCF Source Code

-CCF tag 0.9.2 is included as a submodule within PDO.
-Download the submodule using the following commands:
+CCF tag 0.11.7 is included as a submodule within PDO.
+Download the submodule via the following commands:

 ```bash
 cd $PDO_SOURCE_ROOT